stefaanc/psconsole/README.md

 ### The window title and prompt

+> :warning:
+> In this and following sections, we will use the `Apply-PSConsoleSettings` script to set window titles and change colors.
+For this to work, you **MUST** copy the `@HOME_.psconsole.json` file to your home directory and rename it to `.psconsole.json`, **AND** do the same for any project folders where you want to use this script in your project-profile.

 To add the project name to the window title - for instance "PSCONSOLE"

 ```powershell